enkidevs/curriculum/python/python-core/populate-a-dictionary-exercise/populate-a-dictionary-exercise.md

 ## Content

-> 👩‍💻 Your task is to:
+> 👩‍💻 Using dictionary methods, your task is to:
 > - **create a dictionary with at least one key-value pair**
 > - **save the values in a different variable**
 > - **save the keys in a different variable**